hortonworks/cloudbreak/docs/gcp_cb_shell.md

 ```
 You are done - you can check the progress through the Ambari UI.
 If you log back to Cloudbreak UI you can check the progress over there as well, and learn the IP address of Ambari.

-### Stopping and restarting a stack
+### Stop / Restart cluster and stack
-You have the ability to stop your existing stack in case if you want to suspend the work on it.
+You have the ability to **stop your existing stack then its cluster** if you want to suspend the work on it.

 Select a stack for example with its name:
 ```